 I gained my doctorate in 2010 from the University of Southampton under the supervision of Professor Linda Ruth Williams.
 I am currently supervising three PhD candidates and welcome any expressions of interest regarding doctoral study, and have supervised on doctoral student to completion.

 Areas of expertise

 - Theory, text and visual culture.

-- ‘Handling Time: The Passing of Tradition in A Bill of Divorcement’.
-Hamlet Lives in Hollywood: John Barrymore and the Acting Tradition on Screen, eds.
-Steven Rybin and Murray Pomerance, 2017.
+- 2017.
+‘Handling Time: The Passing of Tradition in A Bill of Divorcement’.
+Hamlet Lives in Hollywood: John Barrymore and the Acting Tradition on Screen.
+Edited by Steven Rybin and Murray Pomerance.

-- ‘A New Man: The Logic of the Break in Hal Hartley’s Amateur’.
-The Cinema of Hal Hartley: Flirting with Formalism, ed.
-Steven Rybin, 2017.
+- 2017.
+‘A New Man: The Logic of the Break in Hal Hartley’s Amateur’.
+The Cinema of Hal Hartley: Flirting with Formalism.
+Edited by Steven Rybin.

-- Hollywood Remakes, Deleuze and The Grandfather Paradox.
-Palgrave Macmillan, 2014.
+- 2014.
+Hollywood Remakes, Deleuze and The Grandfather Paradox.
+Palgrave Macmillan.